bluedrank09/aliensInTheAtticFormula/README.md

 # aliensInTheAtticFormula

-This code will calculate the trajectory of an obkct through the air.
+This code will calculate the trajectory of an object through the air.